ground-creative/mcp-web-tool-python/README.md

 1. Follow instructions to install the MCP Python container from here: https://github.com/ground-creative/mcp-container-python

-2. Clone the repository in folder mcp_server/tools
+2. Clone the repository in folder mcp_server/tools and run the server

 ```
 git clone https://github.com/ground-creative/mcp-web-tool-python.git